fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://spaceraccoon.github.io/webpack-exploder/">-Webpack Exploder : Unpack the source code of React and other Webpacked Javascript apps!
 Check out Expanding the Attack Surface</a>

 <a href="https://github.com/DigeeX/raider">-Raider - Web authentication testing framework</a>

+<a href="https://github.com/gokulapap/Reconator">-Reconator - Automated Recon for Pentesting & Bug Bounty</a>

 <a href="https://github.com/whwlsfb/Log4j2Scan">-Log4j2 RCE Passive Scanner plugin for BurpSuite</a>